srlinuxeurope/DCFPartnerHackathon/hackathon/activities/srlinux-b-streaming-telemetry/README.md

 - Time-series Database (e.g. Prometheus) to collect, store and aggregate the collected metrics.
 - Visualization tool (e.g. Grafana) to visualize the collected data and run queries on top of it.

 gNMI is a modern gRPC-based network management interface that is currently the most popular protocol to collect Streaming Telemetry data from the networking devices.
-It is imoprtant to understand, that Streaming Telemetry with gNMI operates on the configuration and state data streamed from the network devices, but it does not provide flow extraction/sampling like netflow/ipfix.
+It is important to understand, that Streaming Telemetry with gNMI operates on the configuration and state data streamed from the network devices, but it does not provide flow extraction/sampling like netflow/ipfix.

 ## Objective